Sobaja-Swap/scw-contracts/README.md

 #### BaseSmartAccount.sol (51 sloc)
-Abstract contract that implements the EIP4337 IWallet interface defines set of methods (compatible with EIP and Biconomy SDK) that all Smart Wallets must implement
+Abstract contract that implements the EIP4337 IWallet interface defines set of methods (compatible with EIP and SDK) that all Smart Wallets must implement

 #### Proxy.sol (26 sloc)
 lightweight Proxy which can be upgraded using UUPS pattern